tropicsquare/orshin-demo/examples/Tetris_TP01_COREV/README.md

 ## How It Works

-The Tetris TP01/CORE-V demonstrator showcases secure Bluetooth communication using the BlueBrothers protocol.
+The Tetris TP01/CORE-V demonstrator showcases secure Bluetooth communication using the BB-protocol.
 It consists of two main components:

 - **Peripheral Device**: Runs the Tetris game with ncurses interface, acts as a Bluetooth server
 - **Central Device**: Acts as a Bluetooth client, can control the game and provide random number generation